CarlosUziel/de-capstone/README.md

 ### Goal

 The goal of this project is to extract insights from U.S. immigration data.
-Additional information can be drawn by correlating immigration data with U.S. cities demographics, airports and even average temperature.
+Moreover, additional information can be obtained by correlating immigration data with U.S. cities demographics, available airports in the receiving cities and even average temperature through the year.

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Execution plan

-In order to achieve this goal, I will be using AWS services such as S3 buckets and Amazon Redshift.
-The ETL pipeline will be executed through an Apache Airflow DAG.
+In order to achieve this goal, I will be using Amazon Web Services (AWS) S3 buckets, Apache Airflow and Apache Spark to populate a Data Lake residing on S3.
+Given the reasonable size of the data (available in this repository through [Git LFS](https://git-lfs.github.com/)), the ETL pipeline represented as an Airflow DAG will be run locally, as well as the subsequent analytic queries.

-Raw data will first be uploaded to S3 buckets.
-Then, an Apache Airflow DAG will clean and process the data before creating and populating the relevant fact and dimension tables, following a predefined STAR schema.
-Finally, these end tables will be queried to obtain the desired insights.
+Raw data will be cleaned and uploaded to S3.
+Then, the STAR dimensional tables will be extracted and stored on S3 to form the Data Lake.
+Finally, these tables will be queried for different analytic purposes.
+This pipeline is meant to be run on-demand and not in a schedule, since the datasets are static and do not come from any streaming or updating source.
+All data operations are performed with Spark for best performance.

+It is however worth considering whether this action plan would also be appropriate in different scenarios:

+  1. **The data is 100x larger**:
+      - The size of the data would make it infeasible to process on a standard consumer PC or laptop or even a medium-size compute server.
+Therefore it would make sense to use cloud computing services such as AWS EC2 machines or AWS EMR clusters for all data-heavy operations.
+Also, all data (i.e. from raw to cleaned data) would be stored in S3 or alternatively on HDFS partitions for quicker access from Spark.
+  2. **The data populates a dashboard that must be updated on a daily basis by 7am every day**:
+      - If the dashboard must be updated daily, that means the data is also increasing in size daily.
+Therefore, similar to the previous point, more computing resources would be needed to handle this additional requirement.
+The Airflow DAG would then need to be scheduled such that it would be done by 7am every day.
+This could be achieved by scheduling the pipeline to start a few hours earlier (depending on estimated total compute time) as well as by setting an [Service Level Agreement (SLA)](https://airflow.apache.org/docs/apache-airflow/1.10.10/concepts.html?highlight=slas#slas).
+  3. **The database needed to be accessed by 100+ people**:
+      - With the data stored in S3 buckets, this should not be an issue, as long as each user has the necessary permissions to access said S3 buckets.
+Amazon S3 buckets are designed to support [high frequency operations](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance/).

 <p align="right">(<a href="#top">back to top</a>)</p>